 From local trail runs of up to 20 miles in temps from 60 to 80 degrees and cool, wet days of camping and rock climbing, to a five-day, 78-mile backpacking trip on the Wonderland Trail around Mount Rainier, four days of variable weather on Nevada’s Ruby Crest Trail and five cool, sometimes very windy and snowy days trekking in June through Spain’s Picos de Europa Mountains, Patagonia’s Capilene Cool Trail Shirt has become my go-to for countless days and virtually any kind of activity.

 I lived in this T-shirt—waking and sleeping hours—under other layers and sometimes alone for three straight days in the Picos.
 It has the soft, comfortable feel and fit of your favorite cotton tee.
 And the Polygiene permanent odor control treatment has prevented it from getting a perma-stink after many workouts, hikes, runs, and launderings.

-BUY IT NOW You can support my work on this blog by clicking any of these links to purchase a men’s Patagonia Capilene Cool Trail Shirt at rei.com or patagonia.com, or a women’s Patagonia Capilene Cool Trail Shirt at rei.com or patagonia.com.
+BUY IT NOW You can support my work on this blog, at no cost to you, by clicking any of these affiliate links to purchase a men’s or women’s Patagonia Capilene Cool Trail Shirt or other Capilene Cool Trail tops at backcountry.com or patagonia.com, or a men’s or women’s Patagonia Capilene Cool Merino Shirt or other Capilene Cool Merino tops at patagonia.com.